 Frontera Cocina Coming in 2016

 Celebrity Chef Rick Bayless has announced a new restaurant set to open in summer 2016.
-Tablas Frontera will feature authentic Mexican food such as hand-crafted tortas, tacos, fresh-made guacamole and classic Mexican braised meat entrees, all prepared with natural, locally sourced ingredients.
+Frontera Cocina will feature authentic Mexican food such as hand-crafted tortas, tacos, fresh-made guacamole and classic Mexican braised meat entrees, all prepared with natural, locally sourced ingredients.
 The table-service restaurant also will serve an extensive selection of margaritas, cocktails, craft beers and wine.
-Tablas Frontera will be located in Town Center and will seat approximately 200 guests.
+Frontera Cocina will be located in Town Center and will seat approximately 200 guests.

 “The NBA Experience” Coming to Disney Springs